Indramat Servo Motor Repair | Rexroth Servo Motor Repair

 - Reband rotors that have broken magnets.

-- Re-manufacture a new Indramat servo motor front flange using the old flange and factory dimensions.
+- Re-manufacture a new Indramat/Rexroth servo motor front flange using the old flange and factory dimensions.

 - Repair all the windings.
 Both AC and DC servo motors windings are washed, baked and tested.